TopoRec: Point Cloud Recognition Using Topological Data Analysis: : Our Proposed Methodology

-As a part of pre-processing, for each $p \in \mathcal{D}$, we obtain a $b$-length vector $v_p = [a_{p1}, a_{p2},\ldots,a_{pb}]$ from its persistence using the unsupervised ATOL (Automatic Topologically-Oriented Learning) vectorization method introduced in~\cite{royer2021atol}.
-The optimal length $b$ that gives the best recall value typically depends on the type of the dataset under consideration and can vary from one dataset to another.
-When a query point cloud $q$ arrives, we compute its persistence akin to the pre-processing step and find its corresponding ATOL vector $v_q=[c_1,c_2,\ldots,c_b]$.
-The point cloud $p^*\in D$ is returned as the closest match for $q$, such that the Euclidean distance between $v_{p^*}$ and $v_q$ is the lowest among all $p \in \mathcal{D}$; refer to Eq.~\ref{eq}.
-A pseudocode for our approach is presented in Algorithm 1. \texttt{TDACloud} does not require extra training data for generating the ATOL vectors for the point clouds in $\mathcal{D}$ and $q$.
+As a part of pre-processing, for each $P \in \mathcal{D}$, we obtain a $b$-length vector $v_P = [a_{P1}, a_{P2},\ldots,a_{Pb}]$ from its persistence using the unsupervised ATOL (Automatic Topologically-Oriented Learning) vectorization method introduced in~\cite{royer2021atol}.
+The optimal length $b$ that gives the best recall value typically depends on the type of the dataset being considered and can vary from one dataset to another.
+When a query point cloud $Q$ arrives, we compute its persistence akin to the pre-processing step and find its corresponding ATOL descriptor vector $v_Q=[c_1,c_2,\ldots,c_b]$.
+The point cloud $P^*\in D$ is returned as the closest match for $Q$, such that the Euclidean distance between $v_{P^*}$ and $v_Q$ is the lowest among all $P \in \mathcal{D}$; refer to Eq.~\ref{eq}.
+If the ATOL vectors $v_{P_1},v_{P_2},\ldots,v_{P_n}$ are pre-processed in a $k$d-tree, $P^*$ can be reported in $O(\log n)$ time for a single query $Q$, for a fixed value of $b$.

+A pseudocode for our approach is presented in Algorithm 1. \texttt{\tda} does not require extensive training time to set up ATOL for generating vectors for the point clouds in $\mathcal{D}$ and $Q$.
 Consequently, our approach is lightweight compared to other machine learning-based approaches in the literature.
+In Theorem~\ref{thm:toporec}, we argue that \tda~is permutation, rotation, and translation invariant, meaning even if the points are shuffled and/or the point clouds are rotated or translated, \tda~will always return the same matched point cloud $P^*$, irrespective of the modification(s) applied.